 One of the USA aviation events of the year, the May Day Fly-In & Air Show attracts more pilots, vendors and spectators than ever before.
 The pilot competitions include the spectacular STOL (Short Landing/Short Take Off) contests featuring the best pilots in the USA and around the world.
 Other events include the Poker Run (more easily understood when witnessed than explained), flour bombing (more obviously anticipated), spectacular high flying aerobatics, the Unusual Attitudes’ daring stunt shows, an US Coast Guard Helicopter simulated rescue and a team of skydivers.

-For more information about the May Day Fly-In & Air Show visit:
+Handy link for more about the May Day Fly-In & Air Show:

 Gold Rush Days

 A popular event for many decades, Gold Rush days officially began in 1990 as Juneau’s two-day annual mining and logging competition.
 The first day (Saturday) concentrates on mining events with rock slab drilling competitions, hand mucking and spike driving contests and the second day (Sunday) focusses on logging events with log rolling, speed climbing, cable splicing, chopping and axe throwing contests.
 Events especially geared for children include carnival games, gold panning and hand mucking.